 Water-soluble preservative.
-This preservative is considered safe for use at concentrations up to 0.5%, although it is usually present at lower concentrations because it is only one part of a blend with other preservatives (such as parabens).
+This preservative is considered safe for use at concentrations up to 0.5%, although it’s usually present at lower concentrations because it’s typically part of a blend with other preservatives (such as parabens).

 References for this information:

 Steinberg, David C., Preservatives for Cosmetics, Third Edition, Allured Books, 2012, pages 67-68

 Contact Dermatitis, August 2011, pages 81-91; and January 2006, pages 50-58

 International Journal of Toxicology, March-April 1990, issue 2, pages 229-245